ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/spatial.dotnet.markdown

 * By default, distance in RavenDB measured in **kilometers**.
   The distance can be rounded to a specific range.

-* See more usage examples in the [dynamic spatial sorting](../../client-api/session/querying/how-to-make-a-spatial-query#spatial-sorting) query.

 {CODE-TABS}
 {CODE-TAB:csharp:Query spatial_query_5@Indexes\SpatialIndexes.cs /}
 {CODE-TAB:csharp:DocumentQuery spatial_query_6@Indexes\SpatialIndexes.cs /}